-Leave it to my dear friend*, Ryan Adams, to produce a track as torturous as this.
-Phoebe Bridgers glides through emotional turmoil with grace and tenderness on Killer, a beautiful little melody that will… Continue reading
+Leave it to Ryan Adams to produce a track as torturous as this.
+Phoebe Bridgers glides through emotional turmoil with grace and tenderness on Killer, a beautiful little melody that will haunt you all… Continue reading

 I first heard this song on a gray, rainy day.
 As it began I thought perhaps it was an old Elton John song that I had not heard before.
 But the nuances charmed… Continue reading